ChenKen9869/DCA-IOT-system/README.md

 ​	**ActionType : params; ActionType : params**

+How to use in webpage?

+test html

 ### Message Accepter

 Write about how to create message accepter for developers.

+1. inner accepter

+2. outside accepter: update Datasource Management by http api or rpc call

 ### Rule Matcher

 Write about how to create function rules for developers

+create new matcher function

+create the function condition type symbol

+initial it in api/rule/init.go

 ### Action Executor

 Write about how to create action executor for developers

+create executor function and it's param channel

+define the params list

+initial it in api/rule/init.go

 ## WebSocket Connector

+How it works?

+connect

+disconnect

+use it inside the system

+Or, use it outside by http api or rpc call

 # License